 Pas de la Casa, Andorra

-Although a tax haven, Pas de la Casa is not quite like the bargain it once was.
-Despite this, there has been a lot of investment into its infrastructure in the Grandvalira area where Pas de la Casa is situated along with Soldeu and El Tarter.
+There has been a lot of investment into Pas de la Casa's infrastructure and in the Grandvalira area where the resort is situated along with Soldeu and El Tarter.
 The size of the area, nestled in the Pyranees Mountains, rivals that of many across the Alps with a total of 210km.
 It still holds a reputation of being a party town and is the best resort for those looking for a buzzing après ski scene and nightlife as the drinks are very cheap.
-Pas de la Casa is best suited for groups of friends and confident intermediates.
+With it's very red terrain, Pas de la Casa is best suited to groups of seasoned friends and confident intermediates.

 View ski holidays in Pas de la Casa